 - Put 1/2 cup of the breadcrumbs in a shallow bowl.

-- Place the cannellini beans in a large bowl and mash with a potato masher, leaving some intact.
+- Place the drained and rinsed cannellini beans in a large bowl and mash with a potato masher or fork, leaving some intact.

-- Add remaining ingredients for the patties to the bowl and mix together well, using plenty of salt and pepper.
+- Add remaining ingredients, including the rest of the breadcrumbs, for the patties to the bowl and mix together well, using plenty of salt and pepper.

 - Form 12 patties, each using just under 1/4 cup of the white bean mixture.

 - Coat the patties in the remaining breadcrumbs.
 After forming each of them, I just pressed each side into the breadcrumbs and set them on a baking sheet until I was done.

 - Heat the olive oil in a large heavy skillet over medium-high heat and line a large plate with paper towels.

 - Add the patties in batches and cook for about 2 1/2 minutes on each side, until golden brown and crispy and cooked all the way through.
 Place on the paper towel lined plate.

 - Meanwhile, mix together all ingredients for the yogurt sauce and set aside.